Sir Boateng Online

 Multiple LCD to Arduino Uno

-If you have worked with Arduino and LCD (Liquid Crystal Display) for some time now, you would have been wondering how to connect two or more LCD to the Arduino board and perhaps simulate it with the Proteus CAD software.
-If this is the case, then take a cup of coffee, relax and read this little piece which has been specifically crafted to connect two or more LCD to Arduino in Proteus and other projects.
+If you have worked with Arduino and LCD (Liquid Crystal Display) for some time now, you would have been wondering how to connect two or more LCD to the Arduino board or Arduino Pro Mini board and perhaps simulate it with the Proteus CAD software.
+If this is the case, then take a cup of coffee, relax, and read this little piece that has been specifically crafted to connect two or more LCDs to Arduino in Proteus and other projects.

 After going through this article, you should be able to connect up to seven (7) individual LCDs to a single Arduino board (I used Arduino Uno in this tutorial) but you can use any Arduino board you are comfortable with provided it supports I2C protocol.
-The LCDs does not necessarily need to be the same.
-In fact, you can connect 16×2 LCD, 20×4 LCD or 128×64 LCD to the single Arduino board at the same time and program them to display different parameters at the same time.
+The LCDs do not necessarily need to be the same.
+In fact, you can connect 16×2 LCD, 20×4 LCD, or 128×64 LCD to a single Arduino board at the same time and program them to display different parameters at the same time.

 Check the video below: